 Example: Determine the magnetic field outside of an infinitely long straight wire.

-Solution: Consider a closed circular loop of radius R around the wire centered on the axis of the wire, as shown in the diagram.
-You can see that the diagram is rotationally symmetric, so that the magnetic field must have a constant magnitude around the loop.
+Solution: Consider a closed circular loop of radius R around the wire centered on the axis of the wire, as shown in Figure C. Note that the diagram is rotationally symmetric, so that the magnetic field must have a constant magnitude around the loop.

 Now by Ampere's law,

-A toroid is basically a solenoid that is bent into a circle, as shown.
-This doughnut shaped figure has an inner radius a, an outer radius b, a current I, and a total number of turns N. To determine the magnetic field using amperes law, we will imagine a circular loop of radius r sharing a center with the toroid in the plane of the toroid.
+A toroid is basically a solenoid that is bent into a circle, as shown in Figure D. This doughnut-shaped figure has an inner radius a, an outer radius b, a current I, and a total number of turns N. To determine the magnetic field using amperes law, imagine a circular loop of radius r sharing a center with the toroid in the plane of the toroid.